michaelduong/Post/README.md

 1. Create a `Post.swift` file and define a new `Post` struct.
 2. Go to a sample endpoint of the [Post API](https://devmtn-post.firebaseio.com/posts.json) API and see what JSON (information) you will get back for each post.
-3. Using this information, add the properties on `Post`.
+3. Using this information, add the following properties on `Post`:
     * `let username: String`
     * `let text: String`
     * `let timestamp: TimeInterval`
     * `let identifier: UUID`
       * note: UUID stands for Universal Unique Identifier.
 The `Foundation` framework comes with a `UUID` class that helps generate and initialize `UUID`s from strings.
-Review the [Class Reference](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSUUID_Class/) to review how to create a new UUID, extract the string value, and initalize an `UUID` from a `String`.
+Review the [Class Reference](https://developer.apple.com/documentation/foundation/uuid) to review how to create a new UUID, extract the string value, and initalize an `UUID` from a `String`.
 4. Create a memberwise initializer that takes parameters for the `username` and `text`.
 Optionally, add parameters for the `identifier` and `timestamp`, but set default values for them.
     * note: This memberwise initializer will only be used locally to generate new model objects.
 You can safely assume that initializing a new `Post` model object will require a new UUID for the `identifier`, and will use the `.timeIntervalSince1970` from the current date for the `timestamp`.
 5. Create a failable initializer function with a parameter of a JSON dictionary (`[String: Any]`) and an identifier (`String`).
 This is the method you will use to initialize your `Post` object from a JSON dictionary.
 Remember to use a sample endpoint to inspect the JSON you will get back and the keys you will use to get each piece of data.
 You will also need to create a `UUID` from the identifier you pass into the initializer.
 Guard against required values, and return `nil` if all required information for a post is not available.